Cole v. City of La Grange

 Cole v.
-City of La Grange, 113 U.S. 1 (1885), was a United States Supreme Court case in which the court ruled on the use of eminent domain to benefit a private corporation.
+City of La Grange, 113 U.S. 1 (1885), was a United States Supreme Court case in which the court held that the general grant of legislative power in a state constitution only enables the legislature to use eminent domain or taxation to take private property, without the owner's consent, for a public purpose.

 Background

 The city of La Grange attempted to use eminent domain to condemn property for the benefit of La Grange Iron and Steel Company to expand that served no public benefit.

 Decision

 The Court held that the Missouri legislature could not authorize La Grange to issue bonds to assist corporations in their private business.